Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 6.md

 <img src="../Images/Unreal engine 6.png" title="Unreal engine 6.png" width="800"/>

-This is a texture that uses prebuilt normal and roughness texures that fit the colour so that the images can be put together in a material and fit perfectly. it also has a hue modifier, which changes the colour of the bricks from an orangey brown to the red wine colour that it outputs.
+This is a texture that uses prebuilt normal and roughness texures that fit the colour so that the images can be put together in a material and fit perfectly.
+It also has a hue modifier, which changes the colour of the bricks from an orangey brown to the red wine colour that it outputs.
 Finally, the size is being modified by the three tiles on the left, where the botom one is a parameter, which means an instance of this material can be modified live, in the world, rather than having to edit the material itself.

 <img src="../Images/Unreal engine 5.png" title="Unreal engine 7.png" width="800"/>